Preparing for a wedding is not simple -

 to be married here.
 You can find out more about these

 MARRIAGE AND CIVIL PARTNERSHIP CELEBRATIONS

 At the moment Church of England priests are not allowed by

 law to conduct same-sex marriages or civil partnership

 ceremonies.
-However it is quite legal for us to offer services
+However it is quite legal for us to offer informal

-of prayer and thanksgiving following a same-sex marriage or
+prayer and thanksgiving following a same-sex marriage or civil

-civil partnership, and I am very happy to talk to you about this
+partnership, and I am very happy to talk to you about this if

 HOW DO I BOOK A